Working with benchmarks and vulnerability sources

 - Tanium Vulnerability Library for Windows

 Expand default vulnerability sources to view details, create a report, update them, or edit them.
-Click on the number of CVEs to see the full list of CVEs included in a benchmark.
-You can search the CVE list by using Filter by Text field.
+Click on the number of CVEs to see the full list of CVEs included in a standard.
+You can search the CVE list by using Filter by Name field.

 Keep the default schedule that updates the Tanium Vulnerability Library daily.